Mozilla Source Code License Policy

 Any copyright is dedicated to the Public Domain. http://creativecommons.org/publicdomain/zero/1.0/

-PD Test Code is Test Code which is Mozilla Code, which does not carry an explicit license header, and which was either committed to the Mozilla repository on or after 23rd September 2014, or was committed before that date but all contributors up to that date were Mozilla employees, contractors or interns.
-PD Test Code is made available under the Creative Commons Public Domain Dedication.
+PD Test Code is Test Code (1) that is Mozilla Code, (2) that does not carry an explicit license header, and (3) that was either committed to a Mozilla Repository on or after 23rd September 2014, or was committed before that date but for which all contributors up to that date were Mozilla employees, contractors or interns.
+PD Test Code is is placed in the public domain pursuant to the Creative Commons Public Domain Dedication.
 Test Code which has not been demonstrated to be PD Test Code should be considered to be under the MPL 2.

 Licensing of Third Party Code